ngreifer/optweight/README.md

 `optweight` contains functions to estimate weights that balance treatments to given balance thresholds.
-It solves a quadratic programming problem to minimize the variance of the weights using `solve_osqp()` in the `rosqp` package.
-This is the method described in Zubizarreta (2015). `optweight` extends the method to multinomial, continuous, and longitudinal treatments and provides a simple user interface and compatibility with packages `cobalt` and `WeightIt`.
+It solves a quadratic programming problem to minimize an objective function of the weights using `solve_osqp()` in the `rosqp` package.
+This is the method described in Zubizarreta (2015). `optweight` extends the method to multinomial, continuous, and longitudinal treatments and provides a simple user interface and compatibility with the `cobalt` package.

-Below is an example of estimating weights wih `optweight` and assessing balance on the covariates with `cobalt`.
+Below is an example of estimating weights with `optweight` and assessing balance on the covariates with `cobalt`.

 ``` r